UBC-MDS/ColourblindR/README.md

 ### Functions Included In This Package

 - `theme_deutera()`:
     - This function implements a theme that makes plots accessible to people with deuteranopia.
 It modifies the colour of geometric objects (points, lines, etc) and the layout of the plot.
 - `theme_prota()`
     - This function implements a theme that makes plots accessible to people with protanopia.
 It modifies the colour of geometric objects (points, lines, etc) and the layout of the plot.
 - `theme_trita()`
     - This function implements a theme that makes plots accessible to people with tritanopia.
 It modifies the colour of geometric objects (points, lines, etc) and the layout of the plot.
+- `theme_acroma()`
+    - This function implements a theme that makes plots accessible to people with acromatopsia.
+It modifies the colour of geometric objects (points, lines, etc) and the layout of the plot.

 ### Installation